Stephen Towns: Declaration & Resistance

 Towns calls attention to the hidden figures who helped shape American cuisine.
 Among these works the artist honors Ms. Elsie Henderson, who recently passed away at the incredible age of 107.
 Over the course of her life, Ms. Henderson used her culinary skills to nourish the appetites of several wealthy Pittsburgh families including the Kaufmans, owners of the Frank Lloyd Wright-designed Fallingwater in Mill Run, PA.
 Towns will participate in an artist residency program at Fallingwater in June 2021 to create new fiber works.

-Lastly, Towns pays tribute to Ona Judge, President George Washington’s runaway slave.
+Lastly, Towns pays tribute to Ona Judge, a formerly enslaved servant and escapee from President George Washington’s plantation.
 Judge was an invaluable seamstress and body servant to Martha Washington, who as a teenager escaped Mount Vernon and fled to New England.